Declaring goods and paying any duty for UK businesses that trade with the EU in a no-deal Brexit.

 Most businesses use a customs broker, agent, or freight forwarder to make customs declarations for them.
 This can make importing and exporting simpler and faster.

-Alternatively, you can make declarations yourself by obtaining software as set out below.
+Alternatively, you can make declarations yourself by obtaining software or by using the National Export System for export declarations.

 Check how to complete a customs declaration.